JanaHazem148-2/JanaHazem148-2/README.md

 # Important note:

-This account was created after losing access to a previous GitHub account.
+This account was created after losing access to a previous GitHub account (https://github.com/JanaHazem148).
 As a result, several repositories have been re-uploaded.

 The content accurately represents my work and current technical focus.